richie0866/Rostruct/docs/getting-started/execution-model.md

 end)
 ```

-## Requiring a library
+## Requiring your project

+!!! warning
+	You should generally avoid using Rostruct functions *inside* of your source code.
+Use this function if you're going to use a module outside of a Rostruct project.

+If you need to quickly require a library in your script executor without deploying a new project, Rostruct has you covered with the [`Rostruct.Require`](../reference/functions.md#require) function.

-In order to use [`Rostruct.Require`](../reference/functions.md#require), your project must contain an `init.lua` file.
-This file transforms the parent directory into a ModuleScript.
-You can find a detailed explanation in [Rojo's sync details](https://rojo.space/docs/6.x/sync-details/#scripts).
+The project you want to require must contain an `init.lua` file.
+This file tells Rostruct that the project turns into a ModuleScript.
+Check out the [file conversion](../reference/file-conversion.md) page for more information.

 Let's say a project is structured like such: